 [Page 121].
 Copyright 2010 Reed Business Information.

-Then she gets a second chance.
-Seven chances, in fact.
-Reliving her last day during one miraculous week, she will untangle the mystery surrounding her death—and discover the true value of everything she is in danger of losing.
+The catch: Samantha still wakes up the next morning.
+Living the last day of her life seven times during one miraculous week, she will untangle the mystery surrounding her death—and discover the true value of everything she is in danger of losing.

 “You’ll have no choice but to tear through this book!” —Jay Asher, author of the New York Times bestseller Thirteen Reasons Why

 “Readers will love Samantha best as she hurtles toward an end as brave as it is heartbreaking.”—Publishers Weekly (starred review)

 “Oliver, in a pitch-perfect teen voice, explores the power we have to affect the people around us in this intensely believable first novel.
 This is a compelling book with a powerful message and should not be missed.”—ALA Booklist